 NOTE: It must be kept in mind that there are only two choices-- a claim is either valid and must be honored, or it is disputed because it is deemed false, fraudulent or frivolous.
-If the latter, the agency is required to produce and sign a substitute for return (SFR) pursuant to 26 USC 6020(b) and these regs.
-Absent that SFR, no legally-meaningful dispute exists; the original claim HAS been acknowledged as valid and must be honored; and any "notice" asking for (or even "demanding") the return of the property is so much hot air.
+If the latter, the agency is required to produce and sign a 6020(b) return.
+Absent that, no legally-meaningful dispute exists; the original claim HAS been acknowledged as valid and must be honored; and any "notice" asking for (or even "demanding") the return of the property is so much hot air.
 The one variable would be a math error in computing the tax after applying the correct rate to the declared amount of "income" less appropriate deductions (if any), which would take the form of a "deficiency" proceeding, but this could not involve any dispute of the amount of "income" declared as the starting point for the computations.

 NOTE II: The language in (b)(1) above actually reads: "If any person required to make a return..."
 I left the "required to make a return" phrase out and saved it for this note because some folks get hung up on this qualifying language.
 They should not; the "math" here is straightforward:

 In short, the 6020(b) provisions have the same implications either way: they apply because the claimant IS a "person required", or DON'T apply-- but only because the person cannot have owed any tax, and his or her claim is valid on that basis.
-Either way, if an SFR hasn't been produced and signed, no dispute of the original claim has been raised, and that original claim stands acknowledged as valid.
+Either way, if a signed and sworn 6020(b)return hasn't been produced, no dispute of the original claim has been raised, and that original claim stands acknowledged as valid.

 Which some will find of interest...